What’s dyspareunia? Causes of pain during sex

-- Dyspareunia is often diagnosed when this pain has lasted longer than three months with no relief — but speaking to a healthcare provider at the earliest sign of it is always a healthy choice.
+- Dyspareunia is often diagnosed when this pain has lasted longer than three months with no relief.
+Speaking to a healthcare provider at the earliest sign of it is always a healthy choice.

-- The condition sometimes resolves on its own, but it may also require a multifaceted approach to treatment – including addressing any underlying gynecological issues, incorporating mental health counseling, treatment via medication for pain, and holistic/integrative medicine
+- The condition sometimes resolves on its own, but it may also require a multifaceted approach to treatment.
+Therapeutics includes addressing any underlying gynecological issues, incorporating mental health counseling, treatment via medication for pain, and holistic/integrative medicine.